shortcuts/no-neck-pain.nvim/README.md

         -- When `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. setNames = false,
-        -- Hexadecimal color code to override the current background color of the buffer. (e.g. #24273A) -- See |NoNeckPain.bufferOptions| for more details.
-        backgroundColor = nil,
+        -- Hexadecimal color code to override the current background color of the buffer. (e.g. #24273A) -- popular theme are supported by their name: backgroundColor = nil,
         -- Brighten (positive) or darken (negative) the side buffers background color.
 Accepted values are [-1..1]. blend = 0,
         -- Hexadecimal color code to override the current text color of the buffer. (e.g. #7480c2) textColor = nil,
-        -- vim buffer-scoped options: any `vim.bo` options is accepted here. bo = {
+        -- Vim buffer-scoped options: any `vim.bo` options is accepted here. bo = {
             filetype = "no-neck-pain",
             buftype = "nofile",